Animikha/terraform-gcp-cloudrun-platform/README.md

 A main orchestration pipeline connects both workflows—infrastructure provisioning and microservice deployment—resulting in a fully automated, idempotent, reproducible, and production-ready infrastructure with minimal manual intervention.

-The goal of this project is to provide a fully reproducible template for an end-to-end DevOps workflow, starting from provisioning Google Cloud Platform (GCP) infrastructure to deploying containerized microservices on top of that infrastructure, with minimal manual intervention.

 ---

 ## Tech Stack